Effective Date: 31 October 2019

 Unless you consent, we will not disclose any Customer Information or Individual Information to third parties, other than data processors or sub-processors we use as part of delivering our services.

-A list of the data processors used by us is available here [link to processor and sub-processor list on GDPR page].
+A list of the data processors used by us is available here.

 For all our processors and sub-processors: